amineelhassak/push_swap-42/README.md

 # 🧩 push_swap

-> A fast and efficient sorting algorithm visualizer and checker for the 42 School project.
+> A fast and efficient sorting algorithm and checker for the 42 School project.

 **Sort stacks with the fewest possible operations!**